 What if I don’t feel well or if someone in my household or have had contact with has recently been diagnosed with Covid-19?

-Volunteers will be required to stay home if they are sick.
-It is critical that volunteers NOT PARTICIPATE while they are experiencing illness symptoms such as fever, cough, or shortness of breath, sore throat or recent loss to sense of smell or taste.
-Volunteers who appear to have symptoms upon arrival or who have become sick during the day will be immediately separated from others and sent home.
-If someone in your household or someone you have had close contact with has been diagnosed with Covid-19 within the past 2 weeks, we cannot allow you on our work site for the safety of our staff and other volunteers.
+It is critical that volunteers NOT PARTICIPATE while they are experiencing illness symptoms such as fever, cough, shortness of breath, or new loss of taste or smell or other symptoms associated with COVID-19.
+Volunteers who appear to have symptoms upon arrival or who have become sick during the day will immediately be separated from others and sent home.

 What safety measures have been put in place for Covid-19?

-The safety and health of HFHMM staff and volunteers is of utmost importance to us.
-New volunteer guidelines and protocols have been put in place at HFHMM to address health and safety concerns related to COVID19.
 Volunteers are advised to practice physical distancing of at least six feet, where possible.
-Per state and CDC guidelines, a mask must be worn while on site.
-The mask must fit snugly and must cover the nose and mouth.
-A disposable mask will be provided if needed.
-There will be multiple handwashing stations available with touchless soap dispensers and touchless trash receptacles.
-Each volunteer will be assigned their own tools upon arrival.
-To the extent tools or equipment must be shared, volunteers and staff are encouraged to use alcohol-based wipes or CDC approved cleaning chemicals to sanitize tools/equipment before and after use.
+There will be handwashing stations on site and hand sanitizer with at least 60% alcohol content.
+To the extent tools or equipment must be shared, volunteers and staff are encouraged to use provided alcohol-based wipes or CDC approved cleaning chemicals to sanitize tools/equipment before and after use.
 Volunteers are also welcome to bring their own tools.
-Tools will be sanitized at the end of each day and disposable PPE will be discarded.
+Tools will be sanitized at the end of each day.
 Commonly touched surfaces will be sanitized throughout the day.

 What do I need to bring to the construction site?

-You should wear sturdy, closed toed shoes and long pants that cover the ankle.
-Wear shirts with sleeves.
+You must wear sturdy, closed toed, thick soled shoes and long substantial pants (like jeans) that cover the ankle.
 You should wear clothes that you don’t mind getting dirty.
-We ask that you bring your own water bottle, labeled with your name and any snacks you may need.
+We must bring your own water bottle, labeled with your name and any snacks you may need.
 We will not provide a common cooler, sunscreen or bug spray for safety reasons.
 Each volunteer MUST be responsible for their own water.
-Our operations have adapted due to the pandemic, and we now ask that our volunteers also bring their own work gloves.
-We will have one-time use work gloves, if needed.
-We provide tools and safety equipment (hardhats, safety glasses, …), although you are welcome to bring your own, if desired.
+We provide all tools and construction PPE (hardhats, safety glasses, work gloves…), although you are welcome to bring your own, if desired.
 Everyone must wear an approved face covering while on site.

 What will I be doing on site?